shepardxia/shepardxia.github.io/_pages/about.md

 Lately, what intrigues me most is this: What do language models learn when they learn language?
+We need Statistics to answer this question, Linguistics to understand this question, and Philosophy to decide whether this is a question.
 To answer this question, we need statisticians.
 To understand this question, we need linguists.
 To decide whether this is a question, we need philosophers.
 (Wittgenstein would likely say no.)